-Some of them are still true today, like men have little say on whether or not to have a child.
+Some of these claims are still true today, like men having little say on whether or not to have a child.

 But for “men being poorer” there was no data and I have no idea how she came up with that.

 I’m personally also unconvinced by her conclusion that “women have it easier”.

 In my opinion, it would be equally possible to make a list of why women have it harder than men.